Lecturer at Baylor University

 The good news about communication skills is that refining them and using them well will serve you greatly in any career you choose.

 What is the one book you think everyone should read?

 Just one?!
 "Deep Work: Rules for Focused Success in a Distracted World" by Cal Newport

 Tell us something your students might not know about you:

-I completed one of my master's degrees in an executive-style format; working 60+ hours in Memphis and driving to Nashville on the weekends - it was intense!
-I have currently finished a third of my doctoral degree (hybrid program) so I fully understand and appreciate the service and commitment that professional students have in managing career, school, and family obligations!
+Just like many of our graduate business students, I completed one of my master's degrees in an executive-style format — working 60+ hours in Memphis and driving to Nashville on the weekends.
+It was intense!
+So, I fully understand and appreciate the commitment and sacrifice that professional students make in managing career, graduate school and family obligations.

 What do students learn in your classes?
 What is the expected outcome?